 Day 7: Bangor—Strangford

 We may have saved some of the best destinations for the last day, taking you up Mount Stewart for an early hike (or afternoon stroll, if you’re feeling the stretch of the week).

-From there, you’ll head south to the beautiful town of Bangor, just outside Belfast, where you’ll discover Penrhyn Castle and the Aber Falls Waterfall.
+From there, you’ll head south to the beautiful town of Bangor, just outside Belfast.
 From Bangor, you’ll travel down to Strangford in County Down and hop on the short ferry ride to Portaferry, where you can snap beautiful photos of the Strangford Lough on your trip over.
 Portaferry’s maritime tradition is a treat—they also host Northern Ireland’s best aquarium, Exploris, with otters, a seal rescue program, and more beautiful fish than anywhere on the island!
 Be sure to spend this last day taking in the shores of Portaferry and visiting the fabulous seafood restaurants in the area.